Michael-Fragano/3D-Gravity-Sim/README.md

+# Intoduction
+Program by Michael Fragano

+This is a 3D N-Body simulator based off of the 2D N-body simulator I made with Seth Norman, and the 3D renderer I made.

-# Installation instructions for Spring 2022 CS3110 Final Project: Gravity Simulator
+# Installation instructions for 3DGravity Simulator

-Here are instructions for installing and running our CS3110 Final Project, a Gravity Simulator on Windows using WSL.
+Here are instructions for installing and running the 3D Gravity simulator on Windows using WSL.

 These instructions assume that WSL and OCaml were installed using the instructions provided in the CS3110 textbook.
 These can be found at